Nick Di Paolo: 2010–2018

 In April 2011, Di Paolo's special Raw Nerve was released as part of the Comedy Central Presents... series and on the television network Showtime.

 In October 2011, Di Paolo launched a syndicated sports entertainment radio show with Lange named The Nick & Artie Show.
 Di Paolo left in January 2013.
 Lange continued to host the show with former professional American football player Jon Ritchie that was renamed The Artie Lange Show.
 In October 2013, Di Paolo launched his weekly podcast, The Nick Di Paolo Podcast, on the Riotcast network.
 The weekly episodes were free while additional episodes were exclusive to his ConnectPal donators.
 The podcast ended in April 2018 following his firing from SiriusXM, after 226 episodes.
-Di Paolo was fired from SiriusXM after he posted comments on his Twitter account which read “School shooters, please confine yourself to coll. campuses, specifically faculty lounges at Berkeley, Fresno State etc.” Di Paolo was subsequently fired, to which Di Paolo responded that Sirius XM had overreacted and his “poorly worded” tweet was only worth a suspension “at best”.
+Di Paolo was fired from SiriusXM after he posted comments on his Twitter account which read “School shooters, please confine yourself to coll. campuses, specifically faculty lounges at Berkeley, Fresno State etc.” Di Paolo was subsequently fired, to which Di Paolo responded that SiriusXM had overreacted and his “poorly worded” tweet was only worth a suspension “at best”.

 In 2014, Di Paolo released his comedy special, Another Senseless Killing.
 He wanted to film it in an intimate club setting and chose Acme in Minneapolis.

 In late 2016, Di Paolo filmed his comedy special entitled Inflammatory.
 It was released on DVD and digital download in 2017.
 From May 15, 2017, to April 2018, Di Paolo hosted an evening radio show on the talk/comedy channel Faction Talk on Sirius XM Radio that aired from Monday through Thursday.
 Excerpts from the show were released as a weekly installment of his podcast, The Nick Di Paolo Podcast.
 The show was cancelled after Di Paolo had posted comments on his Twitter account that management deemed offensive, and was subsequently fired.
 Di Paolo maintained that his "poorly worded tweet" should have resulted in a temporary suspension "at best", and that SiriusXM had overreacted.

 In March 2018, Di Paolo kicked off his nationwide Nick is Right Tour.